KosmasPsarris/AndroidStudio-Tachometer/README.md

 # AndroidStudio_Tachometer
 ## Description:
  This is an app that works as a tachometer.
-It tracks the movement of the phone and if it exceeds the given limit, it records the location and timestamp of the this limitation break.
+It tracks the movement of the phone and if it exceeds the given limit, it records the location and timestamp of the limitation break.

 <img width="249" alt="exercise1Pic1" src="https://user-images.githubusercontent.com/34765932/136480481-900607d2-3cc4-452e-af43-663b947c0410.PNG">